pkaminski/sample/README.md

 A change in the master.

 A simple sample repo for trying out events.
+Here's another edot.

 This was a sample from Monty Python's latest album, pleasures of the Norwegian folk dance.